TanyaMurphy/poctcalibration/source/R/calib_overview.md

 Our goal in this section is to implement established methods and fit a robust calibration model that reliably returns sample concentration estimates under controlled conditions.
 At this time we will concentrate on *immunometric* tests; that is, tests with a positive relationship between concentration and response.
 Most of the same concepts apply to competitive assays, but the interpretation of some parameters changes with the inverse relationship.

+This tutorial will cover the basics of loading a data set and preparing it for analysis: variable creation, filtering, summarising and transposing into other formats.
+In these tutorials, we import existing immunoassay data---data sets from R packages aleady in tabular form or from the published literature.
+The tutorials also show how the data can be converted to a wide table that is nice for viewing or exporting to other software such as GraphPad.

+**Important: Do not reduce your raw data to sample means or exclude possible outliers for calibration analyses.**

 ## Methods